Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 By obtaining a share code online, you can prove your right to work in the UK as a commonwealth citizen with the right of abode.

-Alternatively, you can show your employer a valid passport if you can’t prove your right online.
+Alternatively, if you can’t prove your rights online, you can show your employer a valid passport.
 However, your passport must have a Home Office sticker stating you have the right of abode.

-If you aren’t sure about your right to work in the UK under any of the circumstances, IAS is here to assist you.
+If you aren’t sure about your right to work in the UK under any circumstances, IAS is here to assist you.
 Our professional lawyers will advise you accordingly.

 Does a UK Citizen Need to Prove the Right to Work?

 You can prove your right to work if you have applied to extend your leave before your document expires.
-However, you might need an additional document or ask your employer to contact the Home Office Employer Checking Service (ECS), depending on your kind of leave.
+However, depending on your kind of leave, you might need an additional document or ask your employer to contact the Home Office Employer Checking Service (ECS).

 Applying to the EU Settlement Scheme (EUSS)

-You have up to 6 months to work as you wait for your new status application’s decision.
-The home office will issue you a Certificate of Application indicating that you’re permitted to work.
+You have up to 6 months to work while you wait for the decision on your new status application.
+The home office will issue you a Certificate of Application indicating you can work.
 The office can send the certificate via email, post, or online.

 You can obtain a share code to prove your right to work if you have the online version.